CYFARE/HellFire/README.md

 To build your own version, follow the [Firefox Build Guide](https://firefox-source-docs.mozilla.org/setup/).
 Ensure you copy the desired mozconfig to `mozilla-unified` and rename it to `mozconfig` before running `./mach build`.

-> For custom builds like 'hardened', 'Insecure' or mixed flag builds, please contact via mail.
+> For custom builds like 'hardened', 'Insecure' or mixed flag builds, please contact via: security@cyfare.net

 ## Install & Update HellFire